theforeman/theforeman.org/plugins/katello/2.4/user_guide/content/index.md

 ## Scheduling Repository Synchronization

-Sync plans give you the ability to schedule Repository synchronization on a daily, weekly, or a monthly basis.
+Sync plans give you the ability to schedule Repository synchronization on a hourly, daily or weekly basis.
 Sync Plans are applied to Products and thus all Repositories within a Product will be synchronized according to the products plan.

 ### Creating a Sync Plan

-If you would like to schedule certain repositories to sync on a daily, weekly, or monthly basis, Sync Plans give you this capability.
+If you would like to schedule certain repositories to sync on a hourly, daily or weekly basis, Sync Plans give you this capability.

 To create a Sync Plan, navigate to: